CartoDB/airship/packages/components/src/components/legends/README.md

 #### as-legend-color-continuous-polygon

-Very similar to `<as-legend-color-bins-polygon>`, but instead of hard stops, it renders a gradient between each pair of colors.
-It works best when the palette is a continuous color
+Very similar to `as-legend-color-bins-polygon`, but instead of hard stops, it renders a gradient between each pair of colors.
+It works best when the palette is a continuous color.

 ```html
 noSource: true